 The cross sell artwork seems to be based on this prototype design.
 In the cross sell art there is no design the center of Trap Jaw’s belt, so I would guess this was absent from the prototype:

-Strangely, on the backs of some mini comics, Trap Jaw was shown without his jaw and without the black chest overlay:
+Strangely, on the backs of some mini comics, Trap Jaw was shown without his jaw and without the black chest overlay.
+He also has the skull and crossbones design missing from the earlier cross sell art:

 Interestingly, Trap Jaw showed up in precisely this condition in the 1983 Consumers Catalog (below).
 I wonder if that error lead to the error in the above version of the cross sell artwork.